anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

 The cluster should have at least two nodes, one acting as a master and one or more worker nodes.
-Sysbox should be installed on the worker nodes only (i.e., we don't recommend it be installed on the master nodes for reasons described later).
+Sysbox should be installed on the worker nodes only (i.e., we don't recommend it to be installed on the master nodes for reasons described later).

 To setup such a cluster with `kubeadm`, you can run the following command on the control plane node(s):